Skip to content

 Once you’ve entered these details, select Enroll Certificate.

-On the next screen, you can either deploy your certificate immediately by selecting Get deployment details, or select Do this later to defer deployment.
+On the next screen, you can either get your deployment details immediately by selecting Get deployment details, or select Do this later to retrieve them at another time.

 Enroll as Fully Managed